Moniter123/build-cdn/_posts/2017-10-19-functional-object-oriented-programming.md

 twitter_card:  summary_large_image
 ---

-Does the title strike you as strange?
-Do you think functional and object oriented programming are two fundamentally contradicting paradigms?
-I think not so much.
-I want to marry the good parts from both and create a paradigm that brings along the best of both worlds.
+Here's the thing: I think functional programming is a good thing, but is lacking a few things that I found to be very good tools.
+So, I want to marry the good parts from both and create a paradigm that brings along the best of both worlds.
 Join me on a trip through paradigm-land!

 Before we start into the general idea, let's take a look at the good and the bad from both worlds.
 Let's take a closer